hifocus/chrome_newtab_imgs/README.md

 ## Disclaimer

-*It's worth noting that these high-quality images, have their respective authors on 500px, and those images are not available to be downloaded without watermark, not to mention they may not be licensed for other uses, despite within Chrome, they are available on Google's servers with no watermarks.
+*It's worth noting that these high-quality images, do have their respective authors on 500px, and they are not available to be downloaded without watermark, not to mention they may not be licensed for any other uses, despite within Chrome, they are available on Google's servers with no watermarks.
 Therefore, this repository or its owner cannot bear any responsibility for you, for any potential legal implications as a result of using these copyrighted materials.*

 *If the relevant copyright owner(s) consider this repository inappropriate or infringing, please contact me via `i@focuschen.com`, and I will be happy to assist.*